queso-fuego/amateuros/README.md

 ![Showing 'editor' program updating a text file](https://gitlab.com/queso_fuego/quesos/-/raw/master/screenshots/editor_test.png "Showing 'editor' program updating a text file")
 ![Showing output of 'gfxtst' command, for basic 2D lines/shapes/fills](https://gitlab.com/queso_fuego/quesos/-/raw/master/screenshots/gfxtst.png "Showing output of 'gfxtst' command, for basic 2D lines/shapes/fills")

-These may be out of date and more screenshots will be added in the future
+These are definitely most likely out of date and more or different screenshots will be added in the future

 How to Build/Run:
 -------------